 It is a military figure of a theme like a Master Box, two Russian soldiers and two German soldiers are fighting each other.
-In the package, Germany soldier has rolled up the sleeves but did not in the figure.
+In the package, the German soldier has rolled up the sleeves but did not in the figure.

 Germany Infantry.
 He has a bayonet on the rifle and is standing by for a melee fight.
 I tried separately sold decals on both sides of the helmet.
-I guess there were soldiers using a helmet with a mark in 1941.
+I guess soldiers were using a helmet with a mark in 1941.

 Russian soldier, I added a neodymium magnet was the most impressive for me.
 Personally, I like the relaxing pose, but sometimes these are also interesting.
 I still have some kits of a similar situation.
 See you soon.